vsanthanam/Jaybird/Sources/Jaybird/Jaybird.docc/Jaybird.md

 It contains the following APIs:

-- A an ergonomic Swift value type used to represent JSON objects
+- A an ergonomic Swift value type used to represent JSON objects.
-- APIs to easily create and mutate instances of this type directly in Swift
+- APIs to easily create and mutate instances of this type directly in Swift.
-- APIs to deserialize UTF-8 encoded data or Swift Strings into the provided Swift representation.
+- APIs to deserialize byte buffers or Swift strings into the JSON value type.
-- Methods to serializing the Swift JSON representation into Swift strings or UTF-8 encoded data
+- APIs to serialize the Swift JSON representation into Swift strings or byte buffers.
 - APIs support encoding and decoding other Swift Types to and from a JSON representation.

 ### Representing JSON in Swift